 “Recovery coaching is unlike most therapy because coaches do not address the past, do not work to heal trauma, and put little emphasis on feelings.
 Recovery coaches are unlike licensed addiction counsellors in that they are non-clinical and do not diagnose or treat addiction or any mental health issues.“

-Many Recovery Coach “practitioners” are oftentimes people that enter addiction recovery themselves and then decide to take up a career in addiction treatment and sign up for a “recovery coaching course” in order to gain some form of “certified” “qualification”.
+Many Recovery Coach “practitioners” are oftentimes simply people that enter addiction recovery themselves and then decide to take up a career in addiction treatment and sign up for a “recovery coaching course” in order to gain some form of “certified” “qualification”.
 This phenomenon is not entirely unique across the various spectrums of treatment in South Africa.

 The recovery coaching courses usually consist of a few days spent in a “workshop” to introduce various concepts of “evidence-based addiction recovery” and provides participants with “certification” on completion.
 Recovery coaches tend to skirt over the emotional core drivers of compulsive and addiction based behaviours and focus on overcoming denial and the journey of recovery ahead.